hyperledger/indy-hipe/text/0160-rich-schema-w3c-credentials/README.md

 The corresponding Mapping object must reference one and only one Rich Schema object.
 The same Rich Schema object must be referenced by the credential, corresponding Credential Definition and Mapping.

-- The `id` of the credential's Rich Schema must be specified in the `credentialSchema`'s `id` property.
+- The `id` of the credential's Credential Definition must be specified in the `credentialSchema`'s `id` property.

 - Indy credentials use DIDs for identification and referencing.
 In particular, the following values are expected to be a DID: